 This north Seattle neighborhood enjoys a cool pleasant weather round the year, which encourages comfortable living as compared to other major areas along the country side.
 Homes for sale in Maple Leaf ensure extremely close access to Green Lake Park, which is directly on the Green Lake shore, as well as Wallingford Center and other local attractions such as Fine Impressions Gallery, Snow Goose Associates, and Omega Art and Design Center.
 For people with children, the Perkins School and Olympic View Elementary School are in the vicinity for the kid's education.

-Listing courtesy of Windermere Northlake.
+Listing courtesy of Windermere Real Estate Co..

-Listing courtesy of Array Real Estate.
+Listing courtesy of Windermere Real Estate Co..

-Listing courtesy of Array Real Estate.
+Listing courtesy of PRO RLTYSRVCS Eastside.